It’s a goal that everyone should have. But, what makes a job, the coveted but elusive dream job?

 - Recurring Bonus: 4 points

-- A well stocked kitchen full of coffee, tea, and snacks.
-3 points
+- A well-stocked kitchen full of coffee, tea, and snacks.
+1 point for each for a total of 3 points

 - The ability to move horizontally or vertically throughout the company.
 3 points

 - Reimbursements for sports-related activities.
 Most companies do give gym memberships but I don’t like going to the gym and prefer to spend my time playing sports.
 3 points